 Breast Implant Ingredients

 Platinum is the only metal added during the manufacturing process for the silicone gel and shells of breast implants and tissue expanders.
-Scientific evidence supports that the extremely low level of the specific type of platinum used in breast implants that may diffuse through the shell doesn’t represent a significant health risk.7 The US FDA has published a backgrounder on the topic of this type of platinum along with an overview of studies that have been conducted that affirm this ingredient’s safe use.
+Scientific evidence supports that the extremely low level of the specific type of platinum used in breast implants that may diffuse through the shell doesn’t represent a significant health risk.2 The FDA has published a backgrounder on the topic of this type of platinum along with an overview of studies that have been conducted and will continue to review and analyze the literature on the issue of platinum in breast implants, as part of its ongoing assessment of the safety of these devices.
 They can be found here.